Over the last few years, there has been an extreme growth in demand for immersive audio content, transforming the way we experience entertainment.

 Once you playback your session and the track you wish to reference, you can toggle between these two snapshots to hear our immersive mix and reference track separately with only a few clicks.

-Get your 1 week free trial of OMNIBUS now!
+Get your free 7-day OMNIBUS demo now!